 Bobby Cooper became involved with theatre when she was young.
 Bobby was shy as a kid and decided to join a drama club to boost her confidence and continued passion for drama studies through high school.
 In 2012, she did a short course with the West Australian Academy of Performing Arts to strengthen her skills and graduated highest in her class for drama in 2013.
 Bobby studied a Bachelor of Arts in Theatre & Drama at Murdoch University from 2014 to 2017.
 During her time at Murdoch, she was involved in many shows, both onstage and behind the scenes.
-Towards the end of her degree, Bobbi found a passion for Public Relations, inspired by Hand in Hand Theatre’s exciting and vibrant PR campaign for “Heathers: The Musical.”
+Towards the end of her degree, Bobby found a passion for Public Relations, inspired by Hand in Hand Theatre’s exciting and vibrant PR campaign for “Heathers: The Musical.”
 She led PR campaigns for two Murdoch Theatre Company shows in 2017 and established positive online growth for their YouTube channel, as well as significantly bolstering their following on Instagram and Facebook.
 Bobby has proven instrumental in ticket sales as she has built on her public relations experience, ensuring sold-out nights for MTC’s “The Heartless.”
-Bobby is excited to develop her passion for PR in 2018 while working as the Public Relations Officer for Hand in Hand Theatre.
+Bobby developed her passion for PR in 2018 while working as the Public Relations Officer for Hand in Hand Theatre.
 In 2019, she will be running the Hand in Hand website.